apache/kylin/website/_docs/tutorial/setup_jdbc_datasource.md

 kylin.source.jdbc.filed-delimiter=|
 ```

-There is another parameter specifing how many splits should be divided.
+There is another parameter specifying how many splits should be divided.
 Sqoop would run a mapper for each split.

 ```
 kylin.source.jdbc.sqoop-mapper-num=4